makerdao/testchain-stack-helloworld/README.md

 In order to get started with stacks, we first need to get the testchain up and running.
 Follow the steps below to do so:

 1. Open up a fresh new terminal window.
-2.  `git clone git@github.com:makerdao/testchain-backendgateway.git`
+2.  `git clone git@github.com:makerdao/staxx.git`
-3.  `cd testchain-backendgateway`
+3.  `cd staxx`
     1. Check to make sure it is up to date by running `git pull`.
     2. Check out `develop` branch `git checkout develop`.

 ## Getting the testchain up and running

 1. The next step is to pull everything from the docker container:

     1. Run `make run-dev`
         1. This step pulls all the images from docker down and will start the QA portal in docker images and then will set `localhost:4001` for the UI and `localhost:4000` for the WS/Web API.
-        2. You will see that it will immediately start pulling from the testchain-backendgateway.
+        2. You will see that it will immediately start pulling from the staxx.

     If you had some `testchain-***` docker images you have to run `make upgrade-dev` before running `make run-dev`.

 2. Once everything has been pulled down, the next step is to check the logs:

     1. Run `make logs-dev`
         1. This command will display all the logs from testchain network.
         2. When running this, you want to keep an eye out for the first code block to confirm.
 This will confirm that it is indeed working for you.